Macklin Celebrini: International play

-Celebrini made his international debut for Canada with the under-17 team in the 2022 World U-17 Hockey Challenge, The following year, he was named to the national under-18 team for the 2023 IIHF World U18 Championships.
-Team Canada reached the bronze medal match, where Celebrini scored the medal-winning goal in overtime against Slovakia.
-He then moved up to play with the national junior team at the 2024 World Junior Ice Hockey Championships.
-Celebrini led the team in scoring with four goals and four assists, though the tournament ended in disappointment for Team Canada, which was ousted in the quarter-final by the Czech Republic.
+Celebrini made his international debut for Canada with the under-17 team in the 2022 World U-17 Hockey Challenge.
+The following year, he was named to the under-18 team for the 2023 World U18 Championships, where he scored the bronze medal-winning goal against Slovakia in overtime.
+Celebrini later played with the junior team at the 2024 World Junior Championships, leading the team in scoring with four goals and four assists.

-Following the conclusion of his debut collegiate season, Celebrini accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.
-However, he was subsequently dropped from the roster in advance of the tournament, with the addition of a number of more experienced NHL players whose teams were ousted in the first round of the 2024 Stanley Cup playoffs.
-He made his debut the following year at the 2025 IIHF World Championship in May 2025, recording three goals and three assists for a total of six points in eight games for Team Canada who were ranked fifth after losing to Denmark in the quarterfinals.
+Following the conclusion of his collegiate season, Celebrini accepted an invitation to make his senior team debut at the 2024 World Championship, but was dropped from the roster following the addition of NHL players whose teams were eliminated in the first round of the 2024 Stanley Cup playoffs.
+He made his debut the following year at the 2025 World Championship, recording three goals and three assists for a total of six points in eight games for Canada.